mohammedfatoh/OnlineShoppingStore/README.md

 # OnlineShoppingStore

-*E-commerce Website.
+E-commerce Website.
 A website that allows people to buy and sell physical goods, services, and digital products over the internet rather than at a brick-and-mortar location.
 Through an e-commerce website, a business can process orders, accept payments, manage shipping and logistics, and provide customer service admin who has responsibility To manage this E-commerce website, he Can add categories and add products belongs it, he can delete  any sort and products belong it, see details, and can Update Categories and Products .
-He has the ability to manage customer orders and know their details, as well as users of this site*
+He has the ability to manage customer orders and know their details, as well as users of this site

-ASP.Net Core MVC .Net 6.0,Asp.Net Web API, C#, SQL Server, Entity Framework, Microsoft Identity, LINQ, JavaScript, Jquery , HTML , CSS, Bootstrap .
+# Technologies

+- ASP.Net   6.0
+- Asp.Net Web API
+- Entity Framework Core
+- MVC Pattern
+- MS SQL Server
+- Identity for User Management

-#Some Photos of Project
+# Some Photos of Project

-#Customer

 ![Screenshot (2590)](https://user-images.githubusercontent.com/65139875/185252128-f41e9491-a242-4239-8514-e79e732f264c.png)